roboll/helmfile/README.md

       foo: bar
     chart: roboll/vault-secret-manager     # the chart being installed to create this release, referenced by `repository/chart` syntax
     version: ~1.24.1                       # the semver of the chart. range constraint is supported
+    condition: vault.enabled               # The values lookup key for filtering releases.
+Corresponds to the boolean value of `vault.enabled`, where `vault` is an arbitrary value
     missingFileHandler: Warn # set to either "Error" or "Warn".
 "Error" instructs helmfile to fail when unable to find a values or secrets file.
 When "Warn", it prints the file and continues.
     # Values files used for rendering the chart
     values: